shrivastavasamarth22/ecosystem-simulation/README.md

 ## Configuration & Balancing

-Initial population counts, world size, spatial grid cell size, and simulation speed can be modified in `main.cpp`.
-The core balance of the ecosystem is determined by the extensive attribute and behavior constants defined in `includes/AnimalConfig.h` and the resource properties in `Resource.cpp`.
+Initial population counts, world size, spatial grid cell size, and simulation speed can be modified in `src/main.cpp`.
+The core balance of the ecosystem is determined by the extensive attribute and behavior constants defined in `include/common/AnimalConfig.h` and the resource properties in `src/resources/Resource.cpp`.
 Tweaking these values is essential for achieving stable or interesting population dynamics.

 ## Changelog